eriknn/ha-pax_ble/README.md

 ## Installation

-Download using HACS or manually put it in the custom_components folder.
+Download using HACS (manually add repo) or manually put it in the custom_components folder.

 ## Supported devices